The Green Knight as Judge – Sir Gawain and the Green Knight

 The Final Blow as Mercy

 The last blow matters most.
 Gawain kneels.
 He expects death.
 The Knight lifts the axe.
 He pauses.
 Then he swings, but lightly.
 Blood flows, but Gawain lives.
 This moment, in truth, defines the poem.
-The Green Knight as judge chooses life.
+The Green Knight chooses life.
 He shows that mercy crowns justice.
 Clearly, the poet makes this choice clear.
 Gawain’s honesty saved him.
 His failure hurt, but still, his truth redeemed.
 The axe teaches, not kills.
 In fact, the final blow becomes a gift.
 It seals the lesson.
 Gawain rises wiser.
 The Knight vanishes, but his meaning stays.
 Through this act, the poem gains its heart.
 Chivalry grows under pressure.
 Judgment, when fair, builds strength.
 The poem ends in grace.
 That grace, however, flows from the axe.
 Not from power, but from wisdom.
 The Knight knew when to strike.
 More importantly, he knew how to forgive.

 Legacy of the Green Knight’s Judgment